 In an early case of Frye v.
 United States, 54 App.
 D.C.
 46 (1923) it was laid down, scientific evidence is admissible only if the principle on which it is based is substantially established to have general acceptance in the field to which it belonged.
 US Supreme Court reversed the above formulation in Daubert v.
 Merrell Dow Pharmaceuticals, Inc., 113 S.CT.
 2786 (1993).
 The principle was summarized by Blackmun, J., as follows:

 “To summarize: ‘general acceptance’ is not a necessary precondition to the admissibility of scientific evidence under the Federal Rules of Evidence, but the Rules of Evidence – especially Rule 702 – do assign to the Trial Judge the task of ensuring that an expert’s testimony both rests on a reliable foundation and is relevant to the task at hand.
 Pertinent evidence based on scientifically valid principles will satisfy those demands.”

-It is quite clear that DNA report deserves to be accepted unless it is absolutely dented and for non-acceptance of the same, it is to be established that there had been no quality control or quality assurance.
+It is quite clear, DNA report deserves to be accepted unless it is absolutely dented and for non-acceptance of the same, it is to be established, there had been no quality control or quality assurance.
 If the sampling is proper and if there is no evidence as to tampering of samples, the DNA test report is to be accepted.”

 – Hon’ble Justice Dipak Misra, Mukesh v.
 State for NCT of Delhi, [Criminal Appeal Nos.
 607-610 of 2017].